 4. Calculators are accurate and can help students find mistakes.
 Allow students to check their work with them from time to time.

 Some of the keys on a calculator have been damaged and no longer work.
 Use the remaining keys to determine how to get different values.

 For this task, students represent place value in numbers.
 Using the calculator, students determine how to fix a mistake, check the answer, and make adjustments as necessary.
 After completing the task, students can justify the changes they made.

-Math calculators are important math tools, so it’s important we use them.
-But, I want to encourage you to be intentional with their use.
-Try starting with one of the challenges above!
+Math calculators are important tools, so it’s important we use them with our students.
+But, be intentional with them.

-Sound Off!
 How do you use math calculators in the classroom?
 Share your thoughts in the comments section below.